Aljjohara/FinTech-Companies/README.md

 ## Results

 * What has been the business impact of this company so far?
-    - <span style="color:red">Providing a secured platform for cyprtocurrency exchange, which is easy to use especially for first time buyers.
+    - Providing a secure platform for cyprtocurrency exchange, which is easy to use especially for first time buyers.
 It offers different options for payments including Paypal, debit card, credit card, or bank transfers.
-This resulted in gaining more than 30 million users. </span>
+This resulted in gaining more than 30 million users.

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?
     - Number of users